 On the northeast corner of the monument is Hadrian's Arch, a remarkable 18-metre marble arch that once separated the old city (city of Theseus) and the new city (city of Hadrian).

 Although an earthquake destroyed most of the temple during the Middle Ages, the remains still demonstrate the vastness of the monument and its importance in Ancient Greece.

-For more information, please visit: http://odysseus.culture.gr/h/3/eh351.jsp?obj id= 2488
+http://odysseus.culture.gr/h/3/eh351.jsp?obj_id=2488

 Aegina